theNewDynamic/minjinlee.com/content/news/ny-post-the-10-best-books-to-read-to-beat-coronavirus-boredom-2.md

 images: []
 tags: []
 categories: []
-description: '" BOOKSHELF An old-fashioned epic whose simple, captivating storytelling delivers both wisdom and truth."'
+description: '"An old-fashioned epic whose simple, captivating storytelling delivers both wisdom and truth."'

 ---
 "An absorbing saga of 20th-century Korean experience, seen through the fate of four generations.